Micah-T/micah-torcellini/posts/2026-02-25-simple-timeline.md

 /* timeline list--should be <ol> */
 .timeline {
     /* keeps the timeline a reasonable width; on smaller screens it'll overflow because of the container. */
     --timeline-width: max(100%, 50em);
-    /* the total number of years that we need include */
+    /* the total number of years that we need to include */
     --timeline-period: calc(var(--timeline-end) - var(--timeline-start));
     /* the width of each year; is factor to determine the width of each item */
     --timeline-scale: calc((1 / var(--timeline-period)) * var(--timeline-width));